-A quick note to those in the middle of this pandemic.
+A quick note to those in the middle of this pandemic’s second wave.
 First, breathe …. and second, take care of yourself!
 You are probably tired of this vigilance, if not exhausted.
 You can only help others when you have done the required self-care (as minimal as it may be at this challenging time).

 Click here for more information and resources about how to talk with your children about the Corona Virus.